Dog Training Games

 This dog training game is a way to allow and encourage a dog to offer his own behaviors and reward the behaviors you like and ignore the behavior you are not going for.
 This type of dog training, or shaping, is great for encouraging a dog who is somewhat shut down to offer behaviors.
 In the beginning stages of the 101 Things to Do With a Box game, you want your dog to be almost always right!
 Anything he does that even remotely relates to the exercise gets clicked and treated (learn about clicker training here).
 Once the dog is easily offering random behaviors, then you can, if you choose, switch to basic shaping with a goal behavior.

 Watch a new dog starting the game.
-Don’t forget to subscribe to the vlog for more dog training videos!
+Don’t forget to subscribe to Raising Your Pets Naturally YouTube for more dog training videos!

 In the beginning stages of the game, you may feel like your dog does not understand what he is doing to get the click, and you are probably right.
 But after a few sessions of the game, the light bulb will go off and your dog will learn it’s because he did x.
 Then, the training really begins!

 Getting Started You can use any old cardboard box for this, or it doesn’t even have to be a box.
 You can play 101 Things to Do With Anything, but you should start with a random item.
 Maybe a pan, book or pillow.

 - Grab a handful of high-value dog treats and place them in your pocket.